 6. Honor their time

 Every time they show up to a meeting, training, practice, or event, your volunteers are sacrificing things to be with you.
 They’re giving up time with friends and family.
 Time doing the things that help them recover from a long day at work and the wear and tear of life.
 Some of your volunteers would rather be meeting with you than at home doing something else.
-But some of them would rather be home, or would like to get home as soon as possible.
-They’re here because they care about your ministry, they recognize their part in what you’re doing, and because they know that boring or time-consuming meetings are often a necessary part of doing things we enjoy.
+But some of them would rather be home—or would like to get home as soon as possible.
+They’re here because they care about your ministry, they recognize their part in what you’re doing, and they know that boring or time-consuming meetings are often a necessary part of doing things we enjoy.

 Show your volunteers that you appreciate what they do by honoring their time.

 A couple of years ago, I was with a group of team leaders discussing how long our volunteer meetings would be for the upcoming year.
-Some of our volunteers wanted to spend more time together so that they could get to know each other better.
+Some of our volunteers wanted to spend more time together to get to know each other better.
 Others felt like we already spent so much time together, and asking them to take off another hour for an informal social time was going to be a struggle.
 The compromise?
 We established an optional hour for dinner and hanging out before the “official” meeting started (which always lasted at least two hours anyways).

 We absolutely wanted to encourage people to get to know each other better and to spend more time together, but we didn’t want that to come at the cost of losing (or discouraging) volunteers who already felt stretched too far for time.